|

 always seems to appear in Paul’s writings.

-that Timothy was an evangelist?
-We
+Does this mean that Timothy was an evangelist?

-Could he be more than an evangelist?
+evangelist.
+Could he be more

-It is quite possible.
+quite possible.
 Paul

 considered himself to be an apostle, teacher, and preacher, among other